emkeeler/greedy_spike_selection/README.md

 * the first column holds sequence IDs
 * all other columns hold aligned residues (one column per position)

-E.g., the first row may be `LMH03f,G,V,Y,S,V,S,...`, the second `16s,G,V,Y,S,V,S,...`, and so on.
+E.g., the first row may be `spike_1,G,V,Y,S,V,S,...`, the second `spike_2,G,V,Y,S,V,S,...`, and so on.
 Indels are signified by a `-`.
 See [here](data/hku5_lin1_all.csv) for an example.

 ### Selecting sequences

-The greedy pass keeps a running tally of which residues have been observed at each alignment column.
-At every step it scans the remaining sequences and picks the one that would introduce the largest number of unseen residues.
-If several sequences tie, the algorithm chooses the sequence whose total Hamming distance to the already selected set is greatest.
+The greedy algorithm keeps a running count of which residues have been observed at each position.
+At every position, the algorithm scans the remaining sequences and selects the one that would introduce the largest number of unseen residues.
+In cases of a tie, the algorithm select the sequence whose total Hamming distance to the already selected set is greatest.

 #### Diversity score

-For a chosen subset of sequences, the diversity score is the sum over all alignment columns of the number of unique residues observed in that column.
-A perfectly diverse subset of length `L` sequences and `P` positions would score `L × P` (all residues distinct at each position).
+For a chosen subset of sequences, the diversity score is the sum over all positions of the number of unique residues observed.

 ### Command usage